 1.1 This Statement of Consultation explains how Craven District Council has undertaken consultation to produce the Craven Local Plan 2012-2032, which covers the area of Craven that falls outside the Yorkshire Dales National Park.
 It explains how on-going consultation and engagement has shaped the Local Plan.
-It complements the separate Statement of Community Involvement which the Authority has prepared and is currently updating and revising.
+It complements the separate adopted Statement of Community Involvement.